 on Syria if its government uses chemical weapons again or

-Syrian military attack using deadly poison gas.
+alleged Syrian military attack using poison gas that killed

 Furthermore, a new poll suggesting a tightening presidential